WP-for-Church/Sermon-Manager/readme.txt

 * Fix: Date filtering in shortcode
 * Fix: Improve [latest_series] shortcode
 * Fix: Service Type filter in backend not working when slug is different from default
+* Dev: Fix select field returning error when only one option is defined for it

 ### 2.15.13 ###
 * New: Dutch translation (thanks @LeonCB!)